sridhargoudrangu/logstash-commvault-output/README.md

 ### Installation

+Before using this plugin, make sure [logstash](https://www.elastic.co/downloads/logstash) is installed on your computer.

-Download the release from this [link](https://github.com/CommvaultEngg/logstash-commvault-output/releases/download/0.1.0/logstash-output-cv-0.1.0.gem)
+Download the release from this [link](https://github.com/CommvaultEngg/logstash-commvault-output/releases/download/0.1.0/logstash-output-cv-0.1.0.gem).

 Execute